Monarchism in Mexico: The French intervention

-In July 1861, in response to a financial crisis, the Mexican government suspended payment of its foreign debt.
-France, Spain, and Great Britain agreed to militarily intervene, but only to settle the question of Mexico's debts.
-As the United States was embroiled in its civil war and unable to assert the Monroe Doctrine, Napoleon III had a pretext and a free hand to carry out the plans that had been laid out to him by Estrada, Hidalgo, and Radepont.
-The European expedition landed in Mexico in December 1861.
-Spain and Great Britain then withdrew once France's ulterior motives became known.
+In July 1861, in response to a financial crisis, the Juárez government placed a moratorium on the payment of foreign debts and expelled all Spanish diplomats, whom Juárez accused of supporting the Conservatives in the Reform War.
+In response, Spain, France, and a reluctant United Kingdom signed the Convention of London, agreeing to joint military intervention to force Mexico to resume payments.
+Already in civil war, the United States were asked to join the Convention, but declined and declared neutrality.
+Napoleon III now had a pretext to intervene and a free hand to carry out the plans that had been laid out to him by Estrada, Hidalgo, and Radepont, as the wartorn United States would be unable to enforce the Monroe Doctrine.

+The European expedition landed in Veracruz between December 1861 and January 1862.
+However, the leader of the expedition, Spanish general Juan Prim, was himself of liberal inclination and married to a Mexican woman with family ties to a member of Juárez's government.
+On 10 January Prim issued a manifesto in which he denied that the expedition had come to conquer or force a change of government in Mexico.
+When it became evident that this was the intention of the French, the Spanish and British agreed to retire their forces in return for 80% of custom revenues in Veracruz being used to settle debts.
 The French invasion of Mexico began in April 1862.

 The Mexican conservative press began a campaign to promote monarchist ideals.
-It was argued that Mexico would not lose its independence, since in their understanding the French only intended regime change, to exchange a presidency of the republic for a Mexican throne.
-The press also argued that an alliance with France would help Mexico better withstand the encroachment of the United States, which had gained vast Mexican territory in the Mexican American War (1846-48).
-The international legal theories of Vattel and Félice were used to defend the legality and justification for the French intervention.
+It was argued that Mexico would not lose its independence, since in their understanding the French only intended regime change.
+The press also argued that an alliance with France would help Mexico withstand the encroachment of the United States.
+The international legal theories of Emer de Vattel and Fortunato de Felice were used to defend the legality and justification for the French intervention.

-After the capital was taken, a new government, friendly to the French cause was set up and resolved to invite Maximilian of Habsburg to be Emperor of Mexico.
+After the capital was taken, a new government was set up and resolved to invite Maximilian of Habsburg to be the emperor of Mexico.
 Maximilian accepted the crown in April 1864.
-While Maximilian was a well-intended reformer who did not fail to win Mexican supporters, his government having been established by foreign arms, lacked legitimacy, and was engaged throughout its entire existence in warfare against supporters of the overthrown Mexican republic.
-The United States also never recognized the Empire, and after the end of the Civil War, placed diplomatic pressure on France to leave the continent.
+While Maximilian was a well-intended reformer who did not fail to win Mexican supporters, his government lacked legitimacy and was engaged throughout its existence in warfare against supporters of the Mexican republic.
+The United States never recognized the Empire, and after the end of the Civil War, flooded Mexico with arms and volunteers and placed diplomatic pressure on France to leave the continent.
 The French acquiesced and began to leave in 1866.
-The Empire survived a few months more as Maximilian and his Mexican supporters engaged in a last stand against the Republicans.
-They were defeated however, and Maximilian along with his two leading Mexican generals were tried and executed in June 1867, putting an end to Mexican efforts at establishing a monarchical government.
+After the defeat of the empire, Maximilian and the leading monarchist generals Miguel Miramón and Tomás Mejía were executed in June 1867, putting an end to Mexican efforts at establishing a monarchical government.